nodemailer/nodemailer-openpgp/README.md

 # OpenPGP module for Nodemailer

-This module allows you to send PGP encrypted messages using Nodemailer.
+This module allows you to send PGP encrypted and/or signed messages using Nodemailer.
-Generated messages are in PGP/MIME format and currently it is only possible to encrypt or encrypt+sign but not just sign messages.
+Generated messages are in PGP/MIME format.

 [![Build Status](https://travis-ci.org/nodemailer/nodemailer-openpgp.svg?branch=master)](https://travis-ci.org/nodemailer/nodemailer-openpgp)